ROUND DANCING — CHOREOGRAPHED BALLROOM

 ss; ss;

 In open position, lunge fwd on lead feet, turning to face partner, and pat lead hands.
-Recover on trail feet, turning to reverse, lunge to reverse turning away from partner, and recover to open position line of dance (does not travel; trail foot stays in one spot). circle away and together
+Recover on trail feet, turning to reverse, lunge to reverse turning away from partner, and recover to open position line of dance (does not travel; trail foot stays in one spot).
+In I Want To Be A Cowboy's Sweetheart by Hurd we lace across & fwd two stp 4X;;;;;;;; strut 4;; basketball trn to SCP;; 2 fwd two stps;;

 Lace Up